Top Reasons To Say Yes To Dental Implants

-Dental implants have revolutionized dentistry and patient’s lives for over 60 years.
-In the old days, patients with lost teeth had limited options that came with drawbacks.
-Dental implants have given patients the ability to restore a natural looking and comfortable feeling smile.
-Implants can replace single teeth, multiple teeth, or your full dentition with great long term success and stability.
+Dental implants have slowly become a treatment staple in dentistry and in patient’s lives for over 60 years.
+In the earliest days of dentistry, patients with lost teeth had limited options that came with drawbacks.
+Dental implants have given dentists the ability to restore a patient’s smile to a more natural looking and comfortable feeling smile.
+Dental implants can be used to replace a single tooth, multiple teeth, or your full dentition with excellent long term success and stability.

-Dental implants are an artificial tooth root ( made of titanium) that a periodontist or oral surgeon places into your jaw to support restorations that resemble a tooth or group of teeth.
-Dental implants can replace a single tooth, support multiple teeth as a bridge, or support a denture (making it more comfortable and secure).
+Dental implants are a man made tooth root ( made of titanium) replacement that a periodontist, oral surgeon, or implant dentist places into your jaw to support future restorations that resemble a tooth or group of teeth to create a long lasting natural smile.
+Dental implants can replace a single tooth, support multiple teeth as a fixed implant bridge, or support a denture (making it more comfortable for the wearer and extremely secure).

-Dental implants are an ideal option for people in generally good oral health who have lost a tooth or teeth due to periodontal disease, injury, fracture or decay.
-Dental implants are actually more tooth saving than traditional crowns and bridges, since dental implants do not cut down healthy teeth or rely on adjacent teeth for support.
+Dental implants are the ideal solution for people in overall good oral health who have lost a tooth or teeth due to periodontal disease, injury, fracture or tooth decay.
+Dental implants are actually more tooth saving than traditional crowns and bridges, since dental implants do not come with the need to cut down healthy teeth or rely on adjacent teeth for support like a traditional fixed dental bridge does.

-Sufficient bone, and good overall health will give you the best prognosis for ideal oseointegration, (the way bone fills in around the implant for strength).
-Dental implants are intimately connected with the underlying bone and gum tissues in the mouth.
-So, proper fit, good occlusion, and excellent oral hygiene are necessary for long term success.
-With technique and material advances, dental bone grafts are now more successful than ever and can be used to augment your natural bone.
+The best long term prognosis occurs when sufficient bone, and good overall health are present.
+This will allow for ideal oseointegration, (the way bone fills in around the implant for strength).
+Dental implants once fully healed and integrated will be intimately connected with the surrounding bone and periodontal tissues in the mouth.
+So, proper fit, good occlusion (the way our teeth fit together), and excellent oral hygiene are essential for long term success.
+With advancments in technique and dental materials, dental bone grafts are now more successful than ever and can be used to augment your natural bone when an area is lacking.
 Periodontal disease, diabetes, bleeding problems, etc. can cause difficulty in placement, healing and longevity of the dental implants.
-Be upfront with your dentist regarding health issues so that the proper steps can be taken to give you the highest chance of success.
-There is an increased risk of failure in patients who are smokers.
-For this reason, dental implants are frequently placed only after a patient has stopped smoking.
+Be upfront with your dentist regarding any health issues so that the proper diagnostic and treatmnt steps can be taken in advance to give you the highest rate of success.
+There is an increased risk of failure in patients who are smokers/tobacco users.
+For this reason, dental implants are frequently placed only after a patient has ceased smoking/tobacco use.

 Top Reasons For Dental Implants

--Cosmetics.
-Dental implant restorations, (crowns and bridges) are matched to your existing teeth.
-The only two people in the world who should know you have dental implants should be you and your dentist.
+–Cosmetics/Esthetics.
+Dental implant restorations, (crowns and bridges) are matched to your existing teeth in color, shape, and size.
+The only two people in the world who should be able to tell you have dental implants should be you and your dentist.
+If done properly, they will look like a natural part of your smile.

 –Stability.
 Traditionally, many patients opted for removable dentures when missing multiple teeth.
 This led to compromises in esthetics and function.
 Dental implants can replace individual teeth but can also be used as support for a removable denture.
 This makes them as stable as your own natural teeth.